What to Know About the New Federal Regulations for Energy Efficiency

 How Do I Find My Current HVAC Efficiency Rating?

-The first place to check is the yellow EnergyGuide label attached to the side of your air conditioning unit or heat pump.
-You can also look for your air conditioner or heat pump's make and model on the DOE’s Energy Compliance Certification Database.
+The first place to look is the yellow EnergyGuide label stuck to the side of your air conditioner or heat pump.
+You can also check for your air conditioner or heat pump’s make and model on the DOE’s Energy Compliance Certification Database.

-Units installed earlier than 2023 will show a SEER rating.
-Those manufactured in 2022 or before but installed after January 1, 2023, will also have a SEER rating.
-All systems made and installed in 2023 or later will get a SEER2 rating.
+Systems installed earlier than 2023 will have a SEER rating.
+Those made in 2022 or before but installed after January 1, 2023, will also have a SEER rating.
+All models constructed and installed in 2023 or later will have a SEER2 rating.

-Know that air conditioning systems made before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant units are required from January 1 forward.
-If a heating and cooling professional breaks these regulations and the DOE cites them, they must replace the non-compliant air conditioning without charging the homeowner.
+Know that AC models made before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant units are required from January 1 forward.
+If an installer breaks these guidelines and the DOE cites them, they must replace the non-compliant AC unit without charging the homeowner.

 Do I Need to Replace My Existing HVAC System?

-No, the switch to SEER2, EER2 and HSPF2 only places restrictions on newly made and installed HVAC units.
-There’s no legal need to replace your existing AC unit.
-However, if you’re planning to upgrade, meeting the 2023 HVAC regulatory changes will save you money on energy bills and grant access to more advanced features, including smart thermostats and zoning.
+No, the switch to SEER2, EER2 and HSPF2 only affects newly made and installed HVAC units.
+There isn’t any legal requirement to replace your current AC unit.
+Having said that, if you’re wanting to upgrade, meeting the 2023 HVAC regulatory changes will save you money on energy bills and grant access to more advanced features, including smart thermostats and zoning.

-Regardless if you think now is the time to replace your existing AC system, or you want to keep your current system in top shape and going strong, All American Air Service Experts can help.
-We’re on top of the 2023 HVAC regulatory changes and testing requirements, so we can help you pick out and install a compliant AC or heat pump.
-We also perform dependable air conditioning maintenance and repairs if you’re not prepared to replace your system.
+No matter if you determine now is the time to replace your current AC system, or you want to keep your current system in top shape and going strong, Service Experts Heating & Air Conditioning can help.
+We’re very familiar with the 2023 HVAC regulatory changes and testing requirements, so we can help you pick out and install a compliant AC or heat pump.
+We also perform dependable air conditioning maintenance and repairs if you’re not looking to replace your system.

-When you choose All American Air Service Experts, you’re partnering with a cooling and heating company that understands your needs.
-We are devoted to your comfort, environmental sustainability and absolute satisfaction.
+When you reach out to Service Experts Heating & Air Conditioning, you’re partnering with an HVAC company that understands your needs.
+We are dedicated to your comfort, environmental sustainability and utter satisfaction.

 Eager to switch to a SEER2-compliant cooling system?
 Still have questions?
-Call All American Air Service Experts at 386-310-2061 today, and we’ll help you each and every step of the way!
+Call Service Experts Heating & Air Conditioning at 954-736-4314 today, and we’ll assist you every single step of the way!